Minimum University Requirements

 Recommendation for the degree by the faculty.

-As the first step of registration, all students must obtain department/division/school approval of the courses selected for their study plan for each quarter.
-To assist in the initial advisement and course selection process, newly admitted students must bring a personal copy of their college transcripts.
+As the first step of registration, all students must obtain department/division/school approval of the courses selected for their study plan for each semester.

 Credit for Transfer Work

-- For master’s degrees that require 45 total units, no more than 13 quarter units of acceptable transfer, extension and/or special session courses may be included on a master’s degree study plan.
-For master’s degrees that require more than 45 quarter units, up to 30% of the total required units may consist of acceptable transfer, extension, and/or special session courses, if approved by the appropriate graduate/departmental adviser.
+- For master’s degrees that require 30 total semester units, no more than 9-semester units of acceptable transfer, extension and/or special session courses may be included on a master’s degree study plan.
+For master’s degrees that require more than 30 semester units, up to 30% of the total required units may consist of acceptable transfer, extension, and/or special session courses, if approved by the appropriate graduate/departmental adviser.

-- No master’s degree credit is allowed for directed teaching, 700- or 800-level courses, courses numbered below 400, and courses taken at another accredited institution that would not be accepted toward a master’s degree at that institution.
+- No master’s degree credit is allowed for directed teaching, 7000- or 8000-level courses, courses numbered below 4000, and courses taken at another accredited institution that would not be accepted toward a master’s degree at that institution.

-- Nine quarter units of 500-level or other graduate courses taken through extension are eligible for master’s degree credit.
+- Six semester units of 5000-level or other graduate courses taken through extension are eligible for master’s degree credit.

 Work Taken before Approval of Program

-No more than 13 quarter units of acceptable course work completed before approval by the principal graduate adviser, major department/division/school, and college graduate dean may be included on a master’s degree study plan.
+No more than 9 semester units of acceptable course work completed before approval by the principal graduate adviser, major department/division/school, and college graduate dean may be included on a master’s degree study plan.
 This includes acceptable transfer work.
-Credit for thesis (i.e., 599), research (i.e., 597), and comprehensive examinations (i.e., 596) is not transferable.
+Credit for thesis (i.e., 5990), research (i.e., 5970), and comprehensive examinations (i.e., 5960) is not transferable.
 All other course work included on the master’s degree study plan must be completed after approval by the principal graduate adviser, major department/division/school, and college graduate dean.
-This policy shall not apply to students admitted to a master’s degree program offered jointly with other educational institutions.
+This policy shall not apply to students admitted to a master’s or doctorate degree program offered jointly with other educational institutions.

 Credit for Extension Courses